How Industrial Companies Use Brand Story Videos to Build Trust

 What if what you do is technical, specialized, and hard to explain in a sentence?

-That is the challenge facing most industrial and manufacturing service companies and it is one of the most common reasons marketing falls flat in this sector.
+That's the challenge facing most industrial and manufacturing service companies.
+And it's one of the most common reasons marketing falls flat in this sector.

 The Problem With Marketing a Service

-When your value is in the expertise, not the product, marketing gets harder.
+When your value is in the expertise and not the product, marketing gets harder.

 You can list your certifications.
 You can describe your process.
 You can publish a list of industries you serve.
 But none of that answers the question a prospect is really asking: do these people actually understand my business, and can I trust them?

-That question does not get answered by a brochure or a service page.
+That question doesn't get answered by a brochure or a service page.
 It gets answered when someone sees your people, hears them talk about what they do, and gets a clear picture of the company behind the service.

 Michelli Weighing and Measurement: A Case Study